palantir/sls-packaging/readme.md

 ### Packaging

-To create a compressed, gzipped tar file, run the `distTar` task.
+To create a compressed, gzipped tar file of the distribution, run the `distTar` task.
+To create a compressed, gzipped tar file of the deployment metadata for the distribution, run the `configTar` task.

 The plugins expose the tar file as an artifact in the `sls` configuration, making it easy to share the artifact between sibling Gradle projects.
 For example: